robinagandhi/swa/slides/lecture-6/include/metrics-and-measures.md

 Organizations should establish a broad software measurement program in place and add assurance considerations to it rather than just consider security measures in a vacuum.
 Software measurement assesses two related but distinctly different attributes: functional correctness and structural correctness.
 Functional correctness measures how the software performs in its environment.
 Structural correctness assesses the actual product and process implementation.

 ---
+class: middle

+.left-column[ ## Measuring
+- Emperical Data
+- Cross-sectional/time-series
+- Correlation
+- Before and after
+]

+.right-column[ ## Modeling
+- Risk Equations
+- Annualized Loss Expectancy (ALE)
+- Linear Algebra
+- Why things happen?
+]

+???
+Much of the measurement in security might actually refer to modeling, but they are different.
+It is quite natural to think about  “security metrics” from the point of view of modeling threats, residual risk and potential losses.
+On the other hand, empirical measurements show the state of the world, but don't provide any explations as to why some projects are better than the other.
+While modeling is necessary to operationalize theories and validate through measurements, it is a much more involved and difficult process.
+Good models supply us with rationales for measurement.

+A good example of emperical measurements is the Build Security In Maturity Model or BSIMM.
+As a descriptive model, the only goal of the BSIMM is to observe and report real-world software security initiatives.
+We simply report observations, which in turn can be used as benchmarks to compare similar initiaties in an industy vertical.

+On the other hand, NIST 800-53 Control Catalog and related baselines are a model to provide recommendations regarding what minimum security controls should be implemented based on the perceived criticality level of an information system.

+---

+???
 APPLICATION SECURITY

 Applications are the electronic engines that drive most businesses.
 Microsoft Office, web servers, order-management software, supply chain management, and ERP systems are all applications that businesses rely on every day.
 Applications automate firms’ workforce